Perennials That Pair Well With Hostas

 DICENTRA (BLEEDING HEART)

-Another spring-blooming perennial that is happy to take center stage while hostas are still waking up.
-Decorative heart-shaped foliage and delicate flower clusters in white, yellow, violet or pink.
+Epimedium is another spring-blooming perennial that'ss happy to take center stage while hostas are still waking up.
+These plants have decorative heart-shaped foliage and delicate flower clusters in white, yellow, violet or pink.

 Ferns are as easy to grow and as long-lived as hostas.
 Their graceful form and finely-textured foliage is the perfect counterpoint to the hosta’s broad leaves and bulkier stature.